Thomas-McKanna/awesome-cyber-range-list/README.md

 - **[Multi Juicer](https://github.com/juice-shop/multi-juicer)**: Manages multiple instances of Juice Shop, an intentionally vulnerable web application, to facilitate security training and CTF challenges.

+- **[Authentik](https://github.com/goauthentik/authentik)**: An open-source Identity Provider that emphasizes flexibility and versatility, with support for a wide set of protocols.

 ## White Zone Tooling

 Tools and frameworks for managing the white zone aspects of cyber ranges, including monitoring and competition management.